OpenAgentsInc/openagents/docs/for_agents/test_results.md

    PASS  Tests\Feature\CoreFunctionalityTest
-  ✓ user can send a message in a thread                                                     0.01s ✓ system can add a message to a thread                                                    0.01s ✓ threads can be organized into projects                                                  0.01s ✓ threads can be organized into teams                                                     0.01s ✓ system can make LLM tool calls with GitHub API                                          0.01s
+  ✓ user can send a message in a thread                                                     0.01s ✓ system can add a message to a thread                                                    0.01s ✓ threads can be organized into projects                                                  0.02s ✓ threads can be organized into teams                                                     0.01s ✓ system can make LLM tool calls with GitHub API                                          0.01s

    PASS  Tests\Feature\HomepageChatTest
-  ✓ authenticated user can send a message from homepage and is redirected to new chat thre… 0.01s ✓ unauthenticated user is redirected to login when trying to send a message from homepage ✓ chat page loads correctly after sending a message                                       0.01s
+  ✓ authenticated user can send message from homepage and is redirected to new chat thread  0.01s ✓ unauthenticated user is redirected to login when trying to send message from homepage ✓ chat page loads correctly after sending message                                         0.03s

    PASS  Tests\Feature\HomepageTest
-  ✓ homepage loads homepage view for unauthenticated users                                  0.01s ✓ homepage loads dashboard view for authenticated users                                   0.01s
+  ✓ homepage loads dashboard view for unauthenticated users                                 0.01s ✓ homepage loads dashboard view for authenticated users                                   0.01s

    PASS  Tests\Feature\SendMessageTest
-  ✓ authenticated user can send a message without a project                                 0.01s ✓ authenticated user can send a message with a project                                    0.01s ✓ authenticated user can send a message to an existing thread                             0.01s ✓ unauthenticated user cannot send a message
+  ✓ authenticated user can send a message without a project                                 0.01s ✓ authenticated user can send a message with a project                                    0.01s ✓ authenticated user can send a message to an existing thread                             0.01s ✓ unauthenticated user cannot send a message                                              0.01s ✓ message cannot be empty                                                                 0.01s ✓ project_id must be valid if provided

-  ✓ message cannot be empty                                                                 0.01s
+  Tests:    54 passed (140 assertions)
-  ✓ project_id must be valid if provided
+  Duration: 1.16s